There’s no table button?

 You can rearrange rows and columns, add links, combine cells – there’s a ton of practical functionality built into the editor.

-When you’re ready to display the table, copy the shortcode from the table page and paste it into the editor.
-Or, you can use the new table button added by TablePress.
+When you’re ready to display the table, copy the shortcode from the table page and paste it into the editor using the Shortcode block.

 While you’ll see a shortcode in the editor, a full table is displayed when you view the post.